hahaBlizzard/Main-Code/README.md

 Steps to install tkinter:
   1. sudo apt-get install python3-tk

-Steps to install tkinter:
+Steps to install pylas library:
   1. pip install pylas

 Steps to install our Model:
  1. type the command line: git clone https://github.com/hahaBlizzard/Main-Code.git

 Steps to connect Visual Studio Code to Wsl Terminal:
-  1. Open Visual Studio Code, install the Remote - WSL extension: Open Visual Studio Code, go to the Extensions view by clicking on the square icon on the left sidebar, and search for "Remote - WSL".
+  1. Open Visual Studio Code, and install the Remote - WSL extension: Open Visual Studio Code, go to the Extensions view by clicking on the square icon on the left sidebar, and search for "Remote - WSL".
 Install the "Remote - WSL" extension provided by Microsoft.
-  2 .Then back to Wsl terminal, go to the directory you want to edit your code file.
+  2 .
+Then back to Wsl terminal, go to the directory you want to edit your code file.
 Input command line: 'code .'
 Then the visual studio code should pop up immediately.